 Christ teaches his disciples in Chapter 6 of Mark’s gospel to take time out to get away from the business of life, and make space for reflection, refreshment and prayer.
 Through travelling, spending time together, and making time to reflect on the mysteries of our salvation, we deepen our relationship with Christ as his pilgrim people.

-St Benet’s make a number of pilgrimages to the Shrine of Our Lady of Walsingham each year.
+St Benet’s makes a number of pilgrimages to the Shrine of Our Lady of Walsingham each year, and offers a number of opportunities for retreat and silent recollection through the year.

 A weekend pilgrimage involves travelling to Walsingham on Friday afternoon, staying over two nights at the Shrine, and returning on Sunday evening.
 Excellent fully catered accommodation is available at the Shrine for pilgrims.
-We usually participate in the Shrine’s pilgrimage programme which involves, amongst other things, a Pilgrimage Mass on the Saturday night, an evening liturgy of procession, and the opportunity for receiving the Church’s ministries of forgiveness and healing, and Sprinkling and Benediction on Sunday afternoon.
-We plan to go to Walsingham over the weekend of 16th-18th June 2017 next year.
-For further details, please see Fr Peter.
+We travel with pilgrims from the Parish of Old St Pancras, and usually participate in the Shrine’s pilgrimage programme which involves, amongst other things, a Pilgrimage Mass on the Saturday night, an evening liturgy of procession, and the opportunity for receiving the Church’s ministries of forgiveness and healing, and Sprinkling and Benediction on Sunday afternoon.
+We plan to go to Walsingham in the months of June this year – details will be published soon.

 National Day Pilgrimage to Walsingham